dse24137427/project_2/README.md

 # project_2
+# exp no - 2
-it is 2nd exp of sepm
+SEPM - software engineering and project management it is 2nd exp of SEPM